 A 2003 graduate of Providence College with a degree in economics, Steinway served as an undergraduate manager for the Friars for three seasons.
 He would go on to earn his master's degree in business administration from Providence in 2007.

-- Since his arrival in 2012, Sacred Heart has produced three All-NEC selections, three NEC All-Rookie honorees, and the 2015-16 NEC Player of the Year.
+- Since his arrival in 2012, Sacred Heart has produced five All-NEC selections, three NEC All-Rookie honorees, and the 2015-16 NEC Player of the Year.

 - In his first season on the staff at Hofstra, the Pride finished 21-12 and a 14-4 record in CAA play.
 That marked Hofstra's best finish since joining the league in 2001-02.
 During the end of the 2011-12 campaign, Steinway was ranked first in the CAA in the RecruitDirt.com rankings of the league’s men's basketball operations directors.